Abracadabra! Hocus pocus! Presto chango!

 If you subscribe to the channel Easy Languages—which there’s a good chance has videos in your target language—you can watch short videos of people discussing different topics with subtitles in both English and the language you’re learning.

 FluentU is a great way to streamline this whole process, as it starts with videos and gives you essential learning features like subtitles and vocab lists right there on the site.
-This makes it easy to browse (and track your progress with) authentic videos by topic, format and level, as well as to work on multiple skills at once (reading, listening, typing words from memory).

 There’s also a speed option on YouTube (under “Settings”), which you may or may not know about.
 For a language learner, it’s a gift.
 When you slow down the speed of the videos you’re able to pick up on more words and phrases, and when you’re ready, you can speed it back up again to see how much you’ve learned.
 You can also make the videos go faster than normal, just to challenge yourself, and then when you go back to normal speed the native speaker won’t sound so fast to you anymore.